lingzhic/Blog/about.md

 key: page-about
 ---

 Hi there!
-I’m a PhD candidate in the Melbourne School of Engineering, the University of Melbourne, advised by Prof XX and Dr XXX.
+I’m Colin Cao, a PhD candidate in the Department of Mechanical Engineering, the University of Melbourne, advised by Prof XX and Dr XXX.

 My research focus is on ion transporation and separation, multi-scalesimulations, and machine learning.
 Currently, I am working on XX project.